- Study at Deakin

 Students may pay their tuition as follows:

 The course consists of four (4) credit points taken over three units.
-All units must be completed.
+All units must be successfully completed.

 The course is divided into two components: a six (6) week academic component and a four (4) week clinical component.